This page sets out key information about how Goldsmiths is recording and responding to confirmed cases of Covid-19 among our students and staff.

 - the overall total number of confirmed case reports received by Health and Safety – this figure includes non-active cases, ie people who have recovered from Covid-19

 During the 'National Lockdown: Stay at Home' period we reported figures daily.
-Now this has ended we are reporting weekly.
+Since this ended we are reporting weekly.
 If the situation changes we will review this.

 How Goldsmiths responds to reports of confirmed cases and reports of symptoms